-- Make sure everything that needs to stay dry is either in a dry bag or a waterproof compartment.
+- Make sure everything that needs to stay dry is either in dry bags or a waterproof compartment.

 - Try to distribute the weight evenly from front to back and side to side.

-- Make sure everything that’s not in a compartment is strapped down so if you happen to flip you won’t use your gear.
+- Make sure that dry bags and everything that’s not in a compartment is strapped down so if you happen to flip you won’t use your gear.

 Ready to Go?

-There you go, you’ve got everything you need to plan your first kayak camping trip.
-Once you plan your route, get everything on your kayak camping checklist, fit it all on your kayaks, and finally make it out on the water, don’t forget to HAVE FUN!
+There you go, you’ve got everything you need to plan your first canoe or kayak camping trip!
+Once you plan your route, get everything on your list, fit it all on your kayaks, and finally make it out on the water, don’t forget to HAVE FUN!